datawhores/ahd_cross_seed/README.md

 `ahd_cross.py grab [arguments]`

 You will need to provide a txt file of directories/folders.
 Either generated manually or with the scan command
-### Type of checks

-Their are two ways for a file/Folder to match one way is for all the information like group resolution source type, etc to match.
-Alternatively second way is for just the group and filesize to match.
-The reason it is not just the filesize, is because sometimes remuxes are basically the same sizes between groups.
-The Second check is toggle off and on by the --size argument

-If all values match, then the file is downloaded

 #### Folder vs File
 ##### Folder